 Stephen - kWh savings are too low; getting tax receipts should not be part of the process [BUT , Jeff noted, customers only have to self-certify so we don't need to collect those receipts if the customer self-certifies]

-Leonel - stuck in between 4C and 4D; the definition (used by Proposal 4C) may be too restrictive; 4C is too restrictive and doesn't capture a class of customers that should be included (e.g., customers who don't have demand meters)
+Leonel - stuck in between 4C and 4D; the definition (used by Proposal 4C) may be too restrictive; 4C is too restrictive and doesn't capture a class of customers that should be included (e.g., based on my recollection, customers that fit the energy and demand thresholds in 4C were a class that didn’t have demand meters, not until AMI meters were installed, and their bills were based solely on energy, using SCE GS-1 rate tariff.
+These customers fit the demand and energy profile set in 4C.
+The proposed energy and demand limits in 4C exclude small business customers that fit within SCE’s GS-2 rate tariff, exceed 25 kW peak demand and typically use more energy annually than the 4C threshold.
+The proposed definition should allow customers that fit the GS-1 rate tariff profile and a portion of the customers that fit the GS-2 rate tariff profile.)

 Josiah - there is no evidence/logic to back up why these are appropriate levels